Skip to Content

 Go to the emergency room or call the local emergency number (such as 911) if you have a rapid increase in shortness of breath.

 Not smoking prevents most COPD.
-Ask your doctor or health care provider about quit-smoking programs.
-Medicines are also available to help kick the smoking habit.
-The medicines are most effective if you are motivated to quit.
+Ask your health care provider about quit-smoking programs.
+Medicines are also available to help you stop smoking.

 Shapiro SD, Reilly JJ Jr., Rennard SI.
 Chronic bronchitis and emphysema.
-In: Mason RJ, Broaddus VC, Martin TR, et al. Murray & Nadel's Textbook of Respiratory Medicine.
+In: Mason RJ, Broaddus VC, Martin TR, et al., eds.
+Murray & Nadel's Textbook of Respiratory Medicine.
 5th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 39.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 39.